lerwickbrianw/Project2/README.md

 - Task - Update profile.ejs to show all customer orders. - Complete
 - Task - Remove Delete customer button. - Complete
 - Task - catch error for duplicate username. - catch complete but not able to add error message to signup page.
-- Task - refactor profile.ejs to include a query to get all order data to display
+- Task - refactor profile.ejs to include a query to get all order data to display - complete

 ### 3. User Story Three